 This well-loved rose blooms nonstop from June until frost, with double, rosette-shaped blossoms of light pink.
 It grows 2 to 3 feet high and wide.

-CareGrow in fertile, moist, well-drained soil in full sun or partial shade Provide good air circulation and remove fallen leaves to help prevent disease.
-In late winter or early spring, prune hard (back to 10 -18 inches) and reduce sideshoots to 2 or 3 buds.
+CareGrow in fertile, moist, well-drained soil in full sun or partial shade.
+Provide good air circulation, and remove fallen leaves to help prevent disease.
+In late winter or early spring, prune hard (back to 10–18 inches) and reduce side shoots to two or three buds.
 To renovate, prune one in three stems close to the base.

 PropagationTake softwood cuttings when bloom initiates in spring to summer; take hardwood cuttings in fall.

 ProblemsAphids, leafhoppers, spider mites, scale, caterpillars, sawfly larvae, cane borers, Japanese beetles, rose stem girders, rose midges, rose slugs, rose chafers, leaf-cutting bees, black spot, rust, powdery mildew, crown gall, canker, dieback, downy mildew, viruses

 - Plant Height : 1 to 3 feet